nielsleadholm/SaganReading/README.md

 and

 _“Every single moment that we are alive and we are together, every opportunity to treat each other with love, and to take care of one another, these are miraculous.”_
-I wrote _“treat each other with love”_, because I think it’s fair to assume this is what Ann Druyan meant in the associated quote, but something like the original of _“the way we treat each other”_ sounded too vague for the setting.

-For more details on which source texts were used, and exactly how they made it into this reading, please see the separate Attribution document.
+For more details on which source texts were used, and exactly how they were edited and used, please see the separate Attribution document.

 **Copyright notice:** Please note that the copyright for the original quotations remains with the original owners, and so this is shared for non-commercial, informal use, such as at family gatherings.
 I do not claim any rights over the content of the reading.